isomerpages/nrf-corp/index.md

 ---
 layout: homepage
 title: National Research Foundation Singapore
-description: >-
-  The National Research Foundation, Singapore (NRF), set up on 1 January 2006, is a department within the Prime Minister's Office.
+description: The National Research Foundation, Singapore (NRF), set up on 1 January 2006, is a department within the Prime Minister's Office.
 The NRF sets the national direction for research and development (R&D) by developing policies, plans and strategies for research, innovation and enterprise.
 It also funds strategic initiatives and develops R&D capabilities by nurturing research talent.

-  The NRF aims to transform Singapore into a vibrant R&D hub that contributes toward a knowledge-intensive, innovative and entrepreneurial economy; and make Singapore a magnet for excellence in science and innovation.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""